-Paying for day care is one of the biggest expenses faced by working adults with young children, a dependent parent, or a child with a disability, but there is a tax credit available to help working caregivers defray the costs of day care (called "adult day care" in the case of the elderly).
-In order to qualify
+Did you know that caregivers of dependents like children or the elderly may be eligible for a tax credit?
+Paying for day care is one of the biggest expenses faced by working adults with young children, a dependent parent, or a child with a disability, but there is a tax credit available to help working

 The main purpose of a will is to direct where your assets will go after you die, but it can also be used to instruct your heirs how to pay your debts.
 While generally heirs cannot inherit debt, debt can reduce what they receive.
 Spelling out how debt should be paid can help your heirs.

 Being the executor of an estate is not a task to take lightly.
 An executor is the person responsible for managing the administration of a deceased individual's estate.
 Although the time and effort involved will vary with the size of the estate, even if you are the executor of a small estate you will have